 The only thing that’s annoying about it is going to the dentist.
 They always think I’m there to get my front teeth fixed.
 I’m like, “No. I’m here ’cause I have a cavity.”
 It’s cosmetic shit.
 You’ve got to pay a lot of money to look pretty.
 It doesn’t hurt.
 It doesn’t bother me.
 Until people mention it, I don’t even remember that they’re broken.

-Are you a misanthrope?
 I don’t even know what that means.

 Everyone is fucked to a certain extent, but I don’t go around thinking about it.

 Gap out to noseslide.
 Photo: Shigeo

 Yeah.
 I get that, but I guess I’m too straightforward.
 There was a time when I was probably a little too negative, but that was when I was younger.
 Fuck.
 I’m tough on myself, too.
 The negative comes out and I probably look like I’m being too negative.
 I have a really dry sense of humor.
 I laugh.
 All my friends know.
 But people who don’t know me are probably thinking, “What the fuck’s wrong with this guy?”
 That’s alright.
 I know.

 When you were younger, you had an insane amount of concentration for skateboarding.
 You probably did 1,000 kickflips a day.
 Are you still like that?

-Is that what it is?
 Pretty much.
 You want that kickflip that’s going to feel perfect.
 It’s just a good feeling.
 Then, once you have a taste for it, you want more.
 I guess that’s how it is with anything.